Sednai/xz-unsupervised/README.md

 # xz-unsupervised

 Distributed K-Means unsupervised clustering via gradient descent for TBase (distributed database PostgreSQL fork).
-Requires Sednai forks of TBase and plJava.
+Requires Sednai forks of TBase and plJava and TornadoVM for GPU acceleration.

 Note that paths below have to be adapted for your local install.